sagoyal2/DyeDrop/pdf_folder/Final_Report.md

 - We had trouble rendering our high resolution image in a reasonable amount of time locally so we shifted an AWS EC2 instance with `96` virtual cores.
 -  We were unable to render images with `10k+` camera ray iterations, so to overcome with Matt suggested we take advantage of the `cropwindow` argument on the `Film` attribute and use `imagtool assemble` to gather cropped images.
 This idea worked perfectly.
 - The radius parameter was especially tricky to set accurately in our `sppmvol.cpp/h` implementation.
 We found that an initial condition of `radius = 0.2` gave the best results.
-- fluid issues?
-- converting blender to pbrt issues?
+- There were many issues with accurate fluid simulation, and porting this over to PBRT.
+Because there was no clear way to take advantage of the "GridDensityMedium" that was used in other implementations of smoke.
+As a result, it was necessary to generate a mesh through blender instead of using a density.
+This necessitated the use of a discretized particle view of liquid and smoke rather than a density view.
+Material properties, as a result, also had to be done manually as well.

 ## Distribution of Work

 We were both equally involved in the scene setup, story-boarding and implementation of rendering strategies.
 We meet collaboratively on long zoom calls.

-Ian Madden: Set up Blender scene, fluid simulation and meshing, material properties, and camera settings
+Ian Madden: Set up Blender scene, fluid simulation and meshing, material properties, and camera settings, debugged volumetric photon mapping code

 Samaksh (Avi) Goyal: Implemented volumetric photon mapping, set up AWS to render image, advised in scene development